Parameter types#

 Numbers#

-• param.Number: Python floats, int, and Numpy values.
+: Python floats, int, and Numpy values.param.Integer

-• param.Integer: Python and Numpy integer values.
+: Python and Numpy integer values.param.Magnitude

-• param.Date: Date or datetime value of type datetime.datetime, datetime.date, or numpy.datetime64.
+: Date or datetime value of typedatetime.datetime

-• param.CalendarDate: Date value of type datetime.date.
+: Date value of typedatetime.date

 A Number is the most common type of Parameter.
 All Numbers in param are of class Dynamic, which allows them to be set not just to a single value but to a value that can repeatedly be drawn from a distribution or a sequence.
 (See Dynamic Parameters for more information about using these dynamic features, which will not be further discussed here.)
 Any Number has a default value (potentially None if allowed) and optional bounds.

-There are two types of bounds: bounds and softbounds. bounds are hard bounds: the parameter must have a value within the specified range.
+are hard bounds: the parameter must have a value within the specified range.
 The default bounds are (None,None), meaning there are actually no hard bounds.
-One or both bounds can be set by specifying a value (e.g. bounds=(None,10) means there is no lower bound, and an upper bound of 10).
-Bounds are inclusive by default, but exclusivity can be specified for each bound by setting inclusive_bounds (e.g. inclusive_bounds=(True,False) specifies an exclusive upper bound).
+One or both bounds can be set by specifying a value (e.g. bounds=(None,10)

-When not being dynamically generated, bounds are checked whenever a Number is created or set.
+are checked whenever a Number is created or set.
 Using a default value outside the hard bounds, or one that is not numeric, results in an exception.
 When being dynamically generated, bounds are checked when the value of a Number is requested (since it has no specific numeric value when first set).
 A generated value that is not numeric, or is outside the hard bounds, results in an exception.

-A separate set of softbounds is present to indicate the typical range of the parameter, but these bounds are not enforced by Param.
-Setting the soft bounds allows a user to know what ranges of values are likely to be useful and allows a GUI to know what values to display on sliders for the Number; softbounds are thus suggestions or hints rather than enforced limits.
+is present to indicate the typical range of the parameter, but these bounds are not enforced by Param.
+Setting the soft bounds allows a user to know what ranges of values are likely to be useful and allows a GUI to know what values to display on sliders for the Number; softbounds

-Similarly, an optional step value can be provided to indicate the granularity of this parameter.
-As for softbounds, Param does not force values to conform to the provided step value, but (if provided) the step can be queried by user code and used for parameter sweeps (starting at the softbounds low and incrementing in value by step until the softbounds high), or by GUI code to determine steps on a settings dial.
+, Param does not force values to conform to the provided step value, but (if provided) the step can be queried by user code and used for parameter sweeps (starting at the softbounds

 Several convenience methods for working with bounds are provided:

-• set_in_bounds(obj,val): silently crop the given value into the legal range and set to the result, for building an API or user interface that accepts free-form input.
+: silently crop the given value into the legal range and set to the result, for building an API or user interface that accepts free-form input.

 Using Number parameters: